Bearded bellbird

-The bearded bellbird (Procnias averano) also known as the campanero or anvil-bird, is a passerine bird which occurs in northern South America.
+The bearded bellbird (Procnias averano), also known as the campanero or anvil-bird, is a passerine bird which occurs in northern South America.
 The male is about 28 cm long with white plumage apart from a brown head and black wings.
 At his throat hang several black, unfeathered wattles.
 The female is a little smaller with olive-green head and upper parts, yellow underparts streaked with green and a yellow vent area.
 The male has a loud, repeated metallic hammering call, as well as various other vocalisations.

 There are two subspecies, the nominate subspecies is only found in northeastern Brazil, while the other subspecies occurs in Trinidad, Venezuela, Colombia, Guyana, eastern Bolivia and northern Brazil.
 This bird is found in moist tropical forests where it feeds mainly on fruit and berries which are picked on the wing.
 The nest is a rather flimsy mass of stems and slender twigs built far out on a branch of an isolated tree.
 A single buff-coloured egg is laid and incubated solely by the female.

 Description

 Like other cotingas, the bearded bellbird has a broad hooked-tipped bill, rounded wings, strong legs and a striking appearance.
 The male is approx 28 cm 11 in long, and weighs 180 g.
 His plumage is white or greyish-white apart from the black wings and warm brown head.
-He sports a grotesque "beard" of un-feathered, black stringy wattles.
+He sports a "beard" of un-feathered, black stringy wattles.

 The female is smaller, at approx. 27 cm and 130 g.
 Her upperparts are olive-green (duskier on the head), most of the underparts are yellow streaked with green, and the vent is pure yellow.
 She lacks the facial wattles ("beard").
 Both sexes have dark eyes, a black bill and grey to black legs.

 The males' advertising calls are a very loud dull Bock repeated every few seconds and a somewhat less loud, metallic hammering tonk-tonk-tonk-tonk.
 It sounds like a hammer rapidly hitting an anvil and is repeated 20–30 times.
 Additionally, a number of regional calls are known, e.g. an unmusical, almost hissing, bisset in southern Venezuela and a disyllabic teek-terong in northern Venezuela.
 Apparently, the last mentioned call is no longer heard in Trinidad.
 The female is essentially silent.